Openfly: A comprehensive platform for aerial vision-language navigation: Experiments

 \subsection{Ablation Study}

 Ablation studies are conducted to evaluate the contribution of the keyframe selection and visual token merging in OpenFly-Agent.
-Table.~\ref{tab:ablation} shows the results, where OpenVLA~\cite{openvla} is our baseline.
-Using only the current frame as an observation makes OpenVLA perform poorly in the aerial VLN task.
-From `History + VTM' we can see that historical frames significantly improve the success rate.
-The keyframe selection strategy further increases the SR from 12.7\% to 18.5\%, demonstrating the effectiveness of key observations.
+Table.~\ref{tab:ablation} shows the results, where OpenVLA~\citep{openvla} is our baseline.
+Using only the current frame or uniformly selecting from previous observation as keyframes makes the model perform poorly in the aerial VLN task.
+From `History + VTM', we can see that historical frames significantly improve the success rate.
+The keyframe selection strategy further increases the SR from 16.6\% to 34.3\%, demonstrating the effectiveness of key observations.
 Besides, the comparison between `KS' and `KS + VTM' indicates the great effect of our visual token merging strategy.
+We find that there is a severe imbalance between the number of text and image tokens if the token merging strategy is not applied.
+The cross-modal signal can be diluted by the numerical imbalance between a few text tokens and many visual tokens~\cite{univid}.
+As a result, background clutter, task-irrelevant distractors, and environmental noise may be encoded indiscriminately, leading to excessive computational cost and diluted attention to task critical cues~\cite{SemanticVLA}.